everypinio/hardpy/docs/documentation/hardpy_config.md

 - `couchdb`: Stores test results and measurements in a CouchDB database.
 Requires a running CouchDB instance.
 - `json`: Stores test results and measurements in local JSON files.
 No external database required.
-Files are stored in the `.hardpy/storage/` directory in the root of the project.
+Files are stored in the `.hardpy` directory in the root of the project.
+The user can change this value with the `hardpy init --storage-type` option.

+#### storage_path

+Path to the storage directory.
+The default is `.hardpy` int the root of the project.
+The user can change this value with the `hardpy init --storage-path` option.
+Relative and absolute paths are supported.

 #### user